novakmi/yangbuilder/README.md

 #Yangbuilder

-The `yangbuilder` is Groovy builder for the Yang Modeling Language (https://en.wikipedia.org/wiki/YANG)
+The `yangbuilder` is Groovy builder for the Yang Modeling Language (https://en.wikipedia.org/wiki/YANG).
+It can be used to generate `yang` data models, using programming language (`groovy`) and still keep data model syntax similar to the `yang` syntax.

 (c) Michal Novak (<it.novakmi@gmail.com>)
 See LICENSE file